PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "Yes!" she said clapping her hands together quickly in front of her face.
 "Oh, yes!
 Insurance, that is exactly what I seek."

 Of course, I had no idea what they were talking about.
+But Boltac hobbled back over to the daggers.
+"Here is our selection of daggers, all guaranteed to strike true."

+The lady looked at the assortment of spiked and curved and distinctly manly pieces of cutlery.
+Her smile drooped.
+Boltac did not miss his cue.

+"Of course, for a lady like yourself, none of these seem appropriate. "

+It's name in the language of the Harakeet means, "Protector of Virtue."

+He lifted the main display board to reveal

 First among my duties was counting coins.
 It seemed that the entirely of my life was to be counting